-Track And Field Star Lolo Jones Shows Off Her Rippled Physique In Tiny Bikini
+Track And Field Star Lolo Jones Shows Off Her Ripped Physique In Tiny Bikini

 Lolo Jones has plans to return to the world of competitive track and field soon, and the U.S. Olympic star’s latest Instagram snap shows that she’s staying in competition-ready shape.

-Jones took to the social media site this week to share some pictures of herself rocking a skimpy, animal-print bikini that gave a glimpse of her fantastic physique.
-The pictures showed her posing by the side of a pool, showing off her well-toned muscles and earning a big reaction from her fans.
+Jones took to the social media site this week to share some pictures of herself rocking a skimpy animal-print bikini that gave a glimpse of her fantastic physique.
+The pictures showed her posing by the side of a pool, showing off her muscles and earning a big reaction from her fans.

 The first shot showed Jones standing near the edge of the water, with her arm slightly raised to touch the branch of what appeared to be a palm tree that was growing near the backyard pool.
-The track and field star shot a steely gaze toward the camera as she posed with one foot slightly in front of the other, showing off her washboard abs and well-toned arms and legs.
-The second photo came in closer, while in the third she was sitting cross-legged by the pool while breaking out a wide smile and putting her hands together near her chin.
-The final snap showed Jones standing again, with her hands on the string bikini bottom of her tiny and very revealing swimsuit.
+The track and field star shot a steely gaze at the camera as she posed with one foot slightly in front of the other, showing off her washboard abs and well-toned arms and legs.
+The second photo came in closer, while in the third, she sat cross-legged by the pool while smiling widely and putting her hands together near her chin.
+The final snap featured Jones standing again, with her hands on her string bikini bottoms.

 View this post on Instagram